KC-7/ExActivity/README.md

-# ExActivity
+# SnakePlus
-Example Activity for the ActivityFrame
+SnakePlus and SnakeActivity